 Unfortunately, the notion of taking dogs into public places for emotional support is still being challenged in some courts around the country.
 While the Americans with Disabilities Act does provide protections for people who use service animals, the law pertaining to what a “service animal” entails is not written in such a way that gives legitimacy to the use of the dogs beyond more established purposes, such as to help the blind.

 A website called Service Dog Central provides extensive information for those seeking legal permissions as it pertains to service dogs.
 The site can be viewed by clicking here.
 The site has a search tool and can provide state by state information.

 Another organization called Heeling Allies explains how service dogs can be used to help teens and adults with Tourette Syndrome.
-That site can be viewed by clicking here.

 It can cost between a few thousand to several thousand dollars to train a dog.
 Some communities have local veterans’ organizations and other groups that can pick up the tab.